act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 #### Inapplicable Example 3

-A page, where CSS media query styles targeting orientation lock is applied to an element that is not visible.
+A page, where CSS media query styles targeting `orientation` is applied to an element that is not visible.

 ```html
 <html lang="en">